IsmailKonak/FF-Algorithm-Pytorch-Implementation/README.md

-# The Forward-Forward Algorithm proposed by Geoffrey Hinton - Pytorch Implemetation (Unofficial)
+# The Forward-Forward Algorithm proposed by Geoffrey Hinton - Unofficial Pytorch Implementation

 ## What is Forward Forward Algorithm?